cedricicic/cedricleung.ca/src/components/md/journal-1.md

 ---
-title: "Fetching weather data from NOAA"
+title: "Fetching data from NOAA"
 image: "/images/NOAA.svg"
 date: "01-19-2025"
 description: "Using Open Weather API to get historic summaries from NOAA with R."